• Home

 Alliance Objectives

-The primary aim of the Alliance is to assist the Sustainable Neighbourhood network to function as an independent community network.
+The Alliance aims to assist the Sustainable Neighbourhood network to function as an independent community network.
 This includes:

 • supporting the Sustainable Neighbourhood network and mentoring new groups;